 At Holland & Usry, the only guarantees we make our injury clients is that we’ll work as hard as we can to get the best result we can, and that we will always be honest and sincere with you, even if it’s what you don’t want to hear.

-If you’ve got an injury case but don’t know what to turn, call us at (888) 230-1841 or (864) 582-0416 for a free meeting to discuss your case.
+If you’ve got an injury case but don’t know where to turn, call us at (888) 230-1841 or (864) 582-0416 for a free meeting to discuss your case.
+This no-pressure strategy session is likely a lot easier and hassle-free than you think.
 If we’re not right for you, we might be able to point you in the right direction.